Terror of the Autons: Plot

-The Master arrives on Earth, steals the Nestene energy unit, then hijacks a radio telescope, using it to channel energy into the Nestene unit, and kidnaps Professor Philips, a research scientist.
+The Master arrives on Earth, steals a surviving Nestene energy unit, then hijacks a radio telescope, using it to channel energy into the Nestene unit, and kidnaps Professor Philips, a research scientist.
 Reports of the theft and sabotage bring the Doctor, his new assistant Jo Grant and the Brigadier to investigate.
-There, the Doctor encounters a fellow Time Lord, who warns him that the Master is on Earth.
+There the Doctor encounters a fellow Time Lord, who warns him of the Master's arrival.

-The Master takes over Farrel Autoplastics, a nearby plastics factory.
-Jo, investigating the factory, is discovered by the Master, who hypnotises her and wipes her memory of their meeting.
-He sends her back with a box, ostensibly containing the stolen energy unit; the Doctor realises she has been hypnotised and disposes of the bomb.
+The Master next takes over Farrel Autoplastics, a nearby factory.
+Jo, investigating local plastics factories, finds the Master, but he hypnotises her and wipes her memory of their meeting.
+He sends her back to UNIT with a box ostensibly containing the stolen energy unit, but the Doctor realises she has been hypnotised and forced to deliver a bomb.

-UNIT traces the missing Professor to Rossini's Circus, which the Doctor visits, but is captured by Rossini; however, he is freed by Jo.
-The Doctor removes something from the Master's TARDIS but is attacked by Rossini and his men; and then "rescued" and attacked by Auton "policemen".
-Fleeing, they hide in a nearby quarry until UNIT arrives.
-As UNIT fights the Autons, the Doctor's party escapes.
-Meanwhile, a large group of Autons, disguised in Carnival masks, are touring the country handing out plastic daffodils; soon deaths from asphyxiation, shock, and heart failure are being reported all across the country.
+UNIT trace the missing Professor to Rossini's Circus, which the Doctor visits.
+He is captured by Rossini, but freed by Jo.
+The Doctor removes something from the Master's TARDIS.
+He is then attacked by Rossini and his men, only to be "rescued" by Autons disguised as policemen.
+Fleeing, the Doctor and Jo hide in a nearby quarry until UNIT arrive.
+As UNIT fight the Autons, the Doctor's party escape.
+Meanwhile, a large group of Autons disguised in Carnival masks tour the country handing out plastic daffodils: soon deaths from asphyxiation, shock and heart failure are being reported nationwide.

-The Master infiltrates UNIT headquarters disguised as a telephone engineer; at the factory, the Brigadier and the Doctor discover that Farrel, the owner, has chartered a coach, and find a lurking killer Auton, linking the factory and the Master.
-At UNIT headquarters, the plastic flower and the plastic telephone cable try to kill Jo and the Doctor respectively, but are foiled.
+The Master infiltrates UNIT headquarters, disguised as a telephone engineer.
+At the Autoplastics factory, the Brigadier and the Doctor discover that Farrel, the owner, has chartered a coach, and discover a lurking killer Auton that ties-in the factory with the Master.
+At UNIT headquarters, the plastic flower and the plastic telephone cable try to kill Jo and the Doctor, respectively, but are foiled.

-The Master breaks into UNIT HQ; the Doctor reveals that he has possession of the Master's dematerialisation circuit, threatening to destroy it: but the Master takes Jo as a hostage.
-He takes both to the quarry, but Farrel, struggling to break free of his hypnosis, unexpectedly causes a diversion, and the Doctor and Jo escape.
+The Master breaks into UNIT HQ.
+The Doctor reveals that he has possession of the Master's dematerialisation circuit, threatening to destroy it: but the Master uses Jo as a hostage.
+He takes them both to the quarry, but Farrel, struggling to break free of his hypnosis, unexpectedly causes a diversion during which the Doctor and Jo escape.

-UNIT engages the Autons; and the Doctor convinces the Master that the Nestenes will not distinguish between him and the humans once they arrive.
-Together, they use the radio telescope channel to force the Nestene energy back into space, and the Autons collapse.
+UNIT engage the Autons, and the Doctor convinces the Master that the Nestenes will not distinguish between him and the humans once they arrive.
+Together, they use the radio telescope channel to force the Nestene energy back into space.
+The Autons collapse.
 The Master flees, then re-emerges, apparently surrendering.
-When he pulls out a gun, Yates shoots him dead, but the Doctor peels back a facemask to reveal it is the hypnotised Farrel, disguised.
+When he pulls out a gun, Yates shoots him, but the Doctor peels back a facemask to reveal it is only the hypnotised Farrel in disguise.
 The real Master escapes in the coach.
-However, with his dematerialisation circuit gone, the Master is trapped on Earth.
+However, without his dematerialisation circuit, the Master is now trapped on Earth.